All the reasons why you should visit in the low season!

 There are very many special exhibitions which start in September and end in January or February, if we are lucky for them to last that long so you might only get a chance to see them at all if you come in the off season.
-For example, the current exhibit on the Cinquecento in Florence at Palazzo Strozzi runs from September 2017 through January 2018 (it is one of 3 other temporary exhibits running the fall of 2017).
+For example, the current exhibit by Marina Abramovic at Palazzo Strozzi runs from September 2018 through January 2019, the next one dedicated to Verrocchio, Leonardo da Vinci's master, starts in March.
 Always check out our current exhibitions page to see what is taking place right now (or soon to start) to see what's planned.

 While there are less events compared to the summer, the late fall, winter and spring months do offer many special events that highlight the region's traditions and products of the land relative to these months.
 From Carnival season in February to Easter, there are many traditions worth seeing and experiencing in the "off" season.
 Take a look at the events during this time by searching for the months you're interested in.